Vaibhavkale123/E-commerce_App/README.md

 ## Features

-1. **Admin can add product and category**: The admin has the ability to add new product and category.
+1. **Admin can add product and categories**: The admin has the ability to add new products and categories.
-2. **User can browse and order**: User can order the product and track it's order
+2. **User can browse and order**: User can order the products and track their order
 3. **User Registration**: Users can register in the application to create an account.
-4. **Delivery person can schedule delivery of product**: The delivery can eastimate it's product delivey timeline.
+4. **Delivery person can schedule delivery of products**:The delivery person can estimate the product delivery timeline.

 ## Technologies Used